AndresAbastante/web-scraper/README.md

 generalized web scrapper using python &amp; scrapy

 # meli-scrapper
-adapted for "Mercado Libre computación"
+adapted, as an example, for "Mercado Libre computación"